apache/cassandra/doc/source/new/fqllogging.rst

 ^^^^^^^^^^^^^^^

 The ``archive_command`` option sets the user-defined archive script to execute on rolled log files.
+When not defined, files are deleted, with a default of ``""`` which then maps to `org.apache.cassandra.utils.binlog.DeletingArchiver`.
 For example: ``archive_command: /usr/local/bin/archiveit.sh %path # %path is the file being rolled``

 max_archive_retries